 Don't forget to factor in packaging costs when calculating postage charges.
-Though buyers often don't expect to pay much more than the stamp price, so you may wish to factor this into your sale price.
+Buyers often don't expect to pay much more than the stamp price, so you may wish to factor postage into your sale price.

 To get an idea of prices, weigh the item and use Royal Mail's price finder.
 If you're posting anything weighing more than 2kg, it may be cheaper to use a courier.
 Read the Cheap Parcel Delivery guide for full details.

-It's not just buyers who get caught out by unscrupulous sellers – buyers get up to skullduggery too.
-One problem is buyers winning a mega-pricey item such as a iPhone and claiming it never arrived, then claiming the cash back - even though they have the item.
+It's not just buyers who get caught out by the unscrupulous – buyers get up to skullduggery too.
+One problem is buyers winning a mega-pricey item such as an iPhone and claiming it never arrived, then claiming the cash back - even though they have the item.

-To qualify for eBay's seller protection, you must use a service that comes with "online trackable proof of delivery", such as Royal Mail's Recorded Delivery.
-For items valued over £150, it also requires signature confirmation.
+To qualify for eBay's seller protection, you must use a service that comes with "online trackable proof of delivery".
+For items valued over £750, it also requires signature confirmation.

-You must also have sent the item within the number of days you promised in your listing, which eBay calls your 'handling time'.
-Read eBay's full postage rules for sellers.
+You must also have sent the item within the number of days you promised in your listing, which eBay calls your "handling time".
+Read eBay's full postage rules.

-Always post to the buyer's address provided in the 'Details' link in your account history.
+Always post to the buyer's address provided in eBay's postage lable.
 Otherwise, you won't be covered by eBay's seller protection.

 A common scam is a buyer who claims to be in the UK, but wants the item to shipped to a friend or relative in another country.
-Only ship to the address eBay gives you.
+Only send to the address listed by PayPal.

 Discourage dodgy buyers by adding a requirement that you'll only accept bids from buyers with a certain feedback score.
-To do this, in My eBay, under the Account, click the Site Preferences link.
-In the Selling Preferences section, scroll to Buyer requirements.
+To do this, in My eBay, under Account, click the Site Preferences link.
+In the Selling Preferences section, scroll to Buyer Requirements.

 You can also block specific buyers.
-So if you get enquiries from a buyer before your auction ends and don't like the cut of their jib, just add 'em to the blocked list.
+If you get enquiries from a buyer before your auction ends and don't like the cut of their jib, just add 'em to the blocked list.